I get SO many questions about this topic and I’m sure if you’re reading this post, you’re wondering if art licensing is for you…

 Art licensing is when an artist (Licensor) and manufacturer (Licensee) come to an agreement where the artist gives permission for the manufacturer to use their work on products in exchange for payment.
 This payment could be an advance that goes against royalties (commission rates are typically in the 3%-10% range on wholesale price), just royalties or just a flat fee).

 As I mentioned, I’ve been working on licensing projects for about a year now.
 About a year ago, I was approached by a yoga towel company, Nomadix, asking me if they could pay me a flat fee for 3 pieces of art to be used on their yoga towels.
 Immediately when I received this email I felt both really excited and also totally lost.
-I went from, “My art could be in stores and on yoga towels, how cool!” to “Wait, but what do I charge?!” real quick.
+I went from, “My art could be in stores and on yoga towels, how cool!” to “Wait, but what do I charge?!” real quickly.
 And, if you’re like, “Yea!
-I want to know that too!” don’t worry, I’m coming out with an entire course soon that covers all of this in detail.
+I want to know that too!”…Don’t worry, I have an entire course soon that covers all of this in detail.

 Long story short, I hired an agent: Julie Turkel and if you’re asking yourself, “Do I need to hire an agent in order to book licensing jobs?”
 No, not necessarily…but more on that in the future!
 The first thing we have to do is decide if licensing is for you or not…